-We anticipate many of these jobs will be similar to plant operators and maintenance as well as some construction needs.
+Many of these jobs will be similar to plant operators and maintenance, as well as some construction needs.
 Job opportunities will fit well with Wyoming's current mining and plant workforce.
 The majority of engineering, technical and innovation positions will likely be held offsite.